sobjornstad/tabularium/docs/manual.md

 ## Sources

 The highest-level object in Tabularium is the *source*.
-A source usually represents one book or other work: your diary, Wikipedia, your Rolodex, *War and Peace*, and a computer file containing anecdotes you’ve collected could all be sources.
-A source can have multiple volumes, if appropriate for that source.
+A source usually represents one book or other work, such as your diary, Wikipedia, your Rolodex, *War and Peace*, or a computer file containing anecdotes.

 Sources have a *name*, used when managing sources; an *abbreviation*, used when displaying lists of locations so that they don’t get horribly long; and a